Microsoft/go/eng/doc/CrossPlatformCryptography.md

 Multi-prime RSA keys are not supported.

 The RSA key size is subject to the limitations of the underlying cryptographic library.
-For example, on Windows and when using SCOSSL, the key size should be multiple of 8.
+For example, on some Windows and SCOSSL configurations, the key size should be multiple of 8.
+Please refer to the documentation of the underlying cryptographic library for the specific limitations.

 #### PSS salt length